 Correlation of Treasury Functions and Business Objectives

-Currency risk management cannot work alone, but it should correlate it with the overarching business goals.
-The treasury function plays a significant role in ensuring that currency strategies align with corporate objectives, particularly in terms of profitability, steady cash flow, and strategic growth.
+Currency risk management cannot work alone.
+However, it should correlate it with the overarching business goals.
+The treasury function plays a significant role in ensuring that currency strategies align with corporate objectives.
+This includes profitability, steady cash flow, and strategic growth.

-Treasury can create hedging programs that are based on actual business requirements by closely working with sales, procurement and operations teams.
-The treasury, for example, can arrange contracts in advance to reduce exposure to foreign exchange in case a company is expecting to explore a new market.
-Such alignment with currency strategy makes sure that hedging decision-making is not based on financial measures only but also on realities of operation and strategic priorities.
+Treasury can create hedging programs that are based on actual business requirements by closely working with sales, procurement, and operations teams.
+The treasury, for example, can arrange contracts in advance.
+This reduces exposure to foreign exchange if a company expects to explore a new market.
+Such alignment with the currency strategy ensures that hedging decision-making is not based on financial measures only.
+It is also based on operational realities and strategic priorities.